Most Were Silent

 We knew the world would not be the same.
 A few people laughed, a few people cried.
 Most people were silent.
 I remembered the line from the Hindu scripture, the Bhagavad-Gita.
 Vishnu is trying to persuade the Prince that he should do his duty, and, to impress him, takes on his multi-armed form and says: Now I am become Death, the destroyer of worlds.
 I suppose we all thought that, one way or another.

-These are the words used by Robert Oppenheimer to describe his feelings after the first nuclear test of history took place on July 16, 1945, at 5:30 AM.
-Our project starts here and from the reports of the other scientists of the Manhattan Project.
+These are the words used by Robert Oppenheimer to describe his feelings after the first nuclear test in history took place on 16 July 1945 at 05:30.
+Our project begins here, based on reports from the other scientists involved in the Manhattan Project.

-We do agree with Oppenheimer: man is no longer the same since he invented a bomb able to destroy the humankind.
-But how the whole story of the bomb is told?
-How did it change the perception that man has of his existence?
+Like Oppenheimer, we agree that man is no longer the same since he invented a bomb capable of destroying humankind.
+But how is the whole story of the bomb told?
+How has it changed our perception of existence?

-We went to Alamogordo, New Mexico, to see the land on which the first bomb exploded.
+We travelled to Alamogordo in New Mexico to see the land on which the first bomb exploded.